-"There will be a cure!" the man holding your ankles cries passionately.
+"There will be a cure!" the man holding your ankles cries.
 "And we'll keep them alive until then whatever it costs!"

 "These aren't your friends and family anymore!" you shout.
 "They're undead!"

-But the men ignore you.
-They lay you on the balcony and head back into the locker room.
+The men ignore you.
+They set you down on the balcony and head back down to the locker room.

-The zombies moan below, straining for your tender brain with upraised arms.
-Desperately you look around, hoping for something, anything.
-Behind you on the wall is a giant high school sports banner with a picture of a lion.
-It is suspended by a rod mounted on two heavy-looking clips.
+The zombies moan below, straining for your tender brain with outstretched hands.
+Desperately you look around, hoping for something to save you.
+On the wall nearby is a giant sports banner with a picture of a lion.
+It is suspended by a rod mounted on two strong-looking clips.
 It is your only hope.
 You arc your body and begin to rock back and forth, back and forth.

 The hungry cries of the zombies are shrill with longing.
 You snatch for the poster rod, miss.
 Again!
 You grab at it and your fingers graze the smooth surface.
 The zombies hold out their hands to catch you.
 One last chance!
 Your hand closes on the rod.
-You latch onto it with all your might and hang there on the wall, suspended.
+You latch onto it with all your might.
 Cheated cries rise from below.
+You hang there on the wall, suspended.

-You twist your neck upwards and find the men looking down at you in surprise.
-Apparently you are the first to try this particular strategem.
+The men look down at you in surprise.
+Apparently you are the first to try this particular maneuver.

 "Are you alright?" shouts the ISTP.